 Some treatment steps that a doctor may recommend include:

-- Keeping the open wound from a bedsore clean;
+- Keeping the open wound from a pressure sore clean;

 - Keeping pressure off the impacted area;

-- Dressing the wound with gauze and antibiotics or other ointments;
+- Dressing the wound in gauze and antibiotics or other ointments;

-- Ensuring the wound remains as dry as possible;
+- Ensuring the pressure wound remains as dry as possible;

 - Removing any skin from the bedsore that is damaged or infected; and